-Maximum particle sizes passing through the project area downstream, will decrease from about 500 microns during pre-project conditions to about 5 microns as filling As can be observed from the particle size progresses. distribution (Figure E.2.36) this results in a retention of about 80 percent of the pre-project suspended sediment Because of the clear water tributary inflow in the Watana to Talkeetna reach, further reduction of the suspended sediment concentration will occur as the flow moves downstream.
-During high tributary flow periods, additional suspended sediment will be added to the river by the tributaries.
-Talus slides may also contribute to the downstream suspended sediment concentrations.
-In general, the suspended sediment concentration in the Watana to Talkeetna reach will be reduced by approximately 80 percent during the summer months and slightly increased during the winter months.
+Maximum particle sizes passing through the project area downstream, will decrease from about 500 microns during pre-project conditions to about 5 microns as filling progresses.
+As can be observed from the particle size distribution (Figure E.2.36) this results in a retention of about 80 percent of the pre-project suspended sediment Because of the clear water tributary inflow at Watana. in the Watana to Talkeetna reach, further reduction of the suspended sediment concentration will occur as the During high tributary flow flow moves downstream. periods, additional suspended sediment will be added to the river by the tributaries.
+Talus slides may also contribute to the downstream suspended sediment concen-In general, the suspended sediment concentratrations. tion in the Watana to Talkeetna reach will be reduced by approximately 80 percent during the summer months and slightly increased during the winter months.